 After you determine when to troubleshoot an issue instead of migrating or redeploying, you can identify and resolve specific SSH errors based on which phase of a successful SSH connection you need to debug.

 Once the connection is established and the protocol is initiated to communicate securely, the system can then verify the user connecting to the system.
 A wide variety of authentication mechanisms are supported.
-This walkthrough will cover the two most common: password and private/public key pair.
+This walkthrough covers the two most common: password and private/public key pair.

-To troubleshoot SSH issues, you will need to make sure your Droplet is responding normally from the Droplet console with a working network configuration.
+To troubleshoot SSH issues, you need to make sure your Droplet is responding normally from the Droplet console with a working network configuration.
 Before troubleshooting SSH, you should always check your control panel for ongoing issues in the region impacting your Droplet, the hypervisor status, and the state of the Droplet through the Droplet console.

 Below are some common SSH authentication errors you might encounter.

-PasswordAuthentication is disabled for your Droplet, and you will need to use your SSH key to login.
+PasswordAuthenticationis disabled for your Droplet and you need to use your SSH key to log in.

 You might see these errors in both PuTTY and OpenSSH clients when attempting to log in to a Droplet with a password: